TheOldTaylor/Odin3-CPU-Underclock/README.md

 ## Disclaimer/Pre-read
 - I do not guarantee the safety of or functional benefit of using this on your device.
 Use at your own risk.
 - I am not an expert in this category.
-- This functionality was not originally discovered by me, but by <anonymous until they say otherwise> on AYN discord server.
+- This functionality was not originally discovered by me, but by "anonymous until they tell me I can put their name here" on AYN discord server.

 ## Summary
 Using the methods below, the CPU of the Odin3 can be underclocked (not to be confused with undervolted).
 This method simply limits the maximum clock speeds each CPU core can run at, it is not dynamic or "smart".
 This will override the system's preset CPU maximum clock speed.